tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-I first began learning the drums when I was younger
+I first began learning the drums when I was much younger.
+The size disparity between me and the drums was

 ## 8 - Horn